Nathan Healy

 Solar Installations in Prescott

-We’ve mapped every solar installation across America to show you something exciting: your Prescott neighbors are embracing clean energy!
-Explore this interactive map to discover which communities have made the switch to solar power.
+We’ve mapped every solar installation across America to help you discover which Prescott neighborhoods have embraced clean energy.
+Explore this interactive map to see how many of your neighbors have made the switch to solar power!

 09